 - Daily hygiene -Washing hands and brushing teeth (4 litres per day)

 - Washing your body (and hair) (a 2-minute shower with a low flow showerhead is 20 litres, a bath with just a 10cm level is 30 litres)

 - Washing dishes (a dishwasher load is 9 litres per load, handwashing dishes uses 3.5 x the amount of water)

 - Washing clothes (56 litres per load for a front-loading machine and as much as 120 litres for a top loader)

 - Washing towels and bedding (56 litres per load or up to 120 litres)

 - Cleaning - wiping surfaces, mopping floors

-when it is necessary.
+necessary.
 You keep your showers strictly to 2 minutes.
 Feeling virtuous?
 Think that you are using water sparingly?
 Guess what?
-You’re
+You’re over the limit!

 Sadly, 50l does not mean, 50l at home, 50l at the gym and 50l somewhere else.
 It means a total of 50l per person per day, wherever you are.